acsnow99/startup/notes.md

 ## 1/22/24
 Today I got HTTPS working on my server.
 What a good feeling!
 I've had my own website before, but only through services like website builders (Weebly, etc) and Netlify.
 I really like having complete control of how my webiste looks to the internet, even being able to set up subdomains.
 I learned that Let's Encrypt is even easier than I thought; it's just as simple as using a service that has Let's Encrypt compatibility built in.
 I like it!

+## 2/5/24
+The last week I have been creating the HTML for my webpage.
+It has been fun working with multiple HTML files.

+Buttons by default do not have any functionality, but they do react visually to the user clicking on them.

+head and header are different.
+Head is where you put information about the website, like the title, character set, and viewport size.
+To change the viewport size, use the *content* tag.